orbitalchicken/Roadmap/README.md

 			When using Cinnamon bar at top, and secondary monitor with higher height than the main display, some apps like KDE Apps (Krita, Kdenlive) or Wine Based Apps (teamviewer) will display menus from toolbar in the wrong place.
 Being more specific: The menus will be displayed in the position that they should be displayed at main monitor, however in this case the window is maximized in the secondary monitor. hovering over notifications which have buttons/widgets should not dim them ...
 			accessibility: ability to select files by hovering them
+            menu: use search providers to search local files

 		mintupdate:
 			unattended updates? at least provide a CLI to do it via cron?